 Peanuts, blueberries and cranberries also contain some resveratrol.
 It's not yet known how beneficial eating grapes or other foods might be compared with drinking red wine when it comes to promoting heart health.
 The amount of resveratrol in food and red wine can vary widely.

 Resveratrol supplements also are available.
-Researchers haven't found any harm in taking resveratrol supplements, but your body can't absorb most of the resveratrol in supplements.
+However, side effects are uncertain and research suggests the body can't absorb most of the resveratrol in supplements.

 There's still no clear evidence that beer, white wine or liquor aren't any better than red wine for heart health.

-Various studies have shown that moderate amounts of all types of alcohol benefit your heart, not just alcohol found in red wine.
+Various studies have shown that moderate amounts of all types of alcohol benefit the heart, not just alcohol found in red wine.
 It's thought that alcohol:

 - Raises HDL cholesterol (the "good" cholesterol)